 Each student in grades 5-12 will be provided with a locker to keep books, clothing, and valuables.
 In some cases, lockers may be shared.
 Lockers are to be kept neat and the door closed.
-Periodic checks will be made of lockers.
+Periodic checks may be made of lockers.

 Students will be permitted to carry book and computer bags to classes.
 It is the responsibility of the students to ensure the bag does not become a problem for safety in the classroom.
-It is the administration's expectation for students to bring their book bags and computer bags home on a nightly basis.
+It is the administration's expectation for students to bring their book bags and computers home on a nightly basis.
 There should not be book bags (or duffel bags) stored overnight on the hooks in the hallways.
-Bags left on the floor or in the hallway before or after school will be collected by the administration and made available at the end of the following day.